History of Wrigley Field: Weeghman Park to Cubs Park to Wrigley Field (1916–1932)

 The Cubs played their first game at Weeghman Park on April 20, 1916, besting the Cincinnati Reds 7–6 in eleven innings.
 This proved to be the highlight of an otherwise unremarkable season.
 After another year in the bottom half of the standings, the Cubs won the National League pennant in 1918 under manager Fred Mitchell.
 The victory was not without a little outside help, as wartime conditions during the height of American involvement in World War I caused major league baseball to end the regular season on September 1.
 With the Cubs struggling for cash, Weeghman reluctantly rented the larger capacity Comiskey Park for the Cubs' home games in the World Series.
 For the Cubs, the experience was a bust, as the club lost the series to Babe Ruth and the Boston Red Sox in six games to relatively anemic attendance.
 Such losses may have provided the final push forcing Charlie Weeghman out of management following the season.

 Although Weeghman was clearly the most dominant figure in the revamped Cubs organization in 1916, a number of investors had taken up minority shares in the club.
 One of the new investors was chewing gum magnate William Wrigley.
 Over the next couple years, as Weeghman's financial fortunes off the field entered a sharp decline, Wrigley acquired an increasing number of shares in the club and took on a growing role in the team's affairs.
 In November 1918, Weeghman gave up his remaining interest to Wrigley, resigned as president, and left baseball for good.
 Wrigley would acquire complete control of the Cubs by 1921.

 With Weeghman out of the picture, starting in 1919 the park was generally referred to as Cubs Park.
 Although the Cubs featured stars such as pitchers Grover Alexander and Hippo Vaughn, along with a young catcher named Gabby Hartnett, over the next few seasons Cubs Park was the setting for largely also-ran teams.

 The fans had even more to be frustrated about off the field.
 Rumors of thrown games plagued the Cubs during the latter part of the 1920 season gave impetus to the criminal investigations which eventually led to uncovering the infamous Black Sox Scandal across town with the White Sox.
 In addition, 1920 marked the beginning of prohibition, meaning fans would have to find some other way to quench their thirst during the many hot summer afternoons at Cubs Park.

 Although the Cubs teams of the early 1920s were little more than also-rans, the fans still flocked to Cubs Park.
 In 1922, 542,283 fans went through the turnstiles—the second-highest attendance in the National League—to watch a fourth-place club.
+The first-place New York Giants outdrew them, with 945,809.